itsxwang/minigrep/README.md

 # For a case-insensitive search by default
 export CASE=0

-# For a case-sensitive search by default
+# For searching with smartcase
 export CASE=1

+# For a case-sensitive search (by default)
+export CASE=2
 ```

 **Note:** A `case_flag` argument provided on the command line will always override the `CASE` environment variable for that specific command.